-Pre-crush and sort your empty aluminum cans into a mesh bag (so they dry out!), then bring them to Recycle Camp between 9 am and 5 pm, Monday through Sunday, directly behind Center Camp at 6:00.
-Come ride the CRUSHI-NATOR, our state-of-the-ART bicycle-powered aluminum-can-crushing machine.
-Come by early (don't wait until the last day!), come by often (we have great fun!), but by all means come before 5 pm Sunday, or you'll have to pack your cans out yourself.
+Pre-crush and sort your empty aluminum cans into a mesh bag (so they dry out!), then bring them to to Recycle Camp at 5:30 & A, between 9am and 5pm, Monday through Sunday.
+Come ride the CRUSHINATOR, our state-of-the-art bicycle-powered aluminum-can-crushing machine.
+Come by early (don't wait until the last day!), come by often (we have great fun!), but by all means come before 5pm Sunday, or you'll have to pack your cans out yourself.
 No plastic, tin, or steel please.
 All proceeds donated to Gerlach schools.